 This instruction serves a second purpose.
-The device features an 8-bit Electronic Signature, whose value for the M25P10 is 10h.
+The device features an 8-bit Electronic Signature, whose value for the M25P80 is 13h.
 This can be read using the Release from Deep Power-down and Read Electronic Signature (RES) instruction.

-The device is first selected by driving Chip Select (\overline{S}) Low.
-The instruction code is followed by a dummy 3-byte address (A23-A0), each bit being latched-in on Serial Data Input (D) during the rising edge of Serial Clock (C).
+The device is first selected by driving Chip Select $(\overline{S})$ Low.
+The instruction code is followed by 3 dummy bytes, each bit being latched-in on Serial Data Input (D) during the rising edge of Serial Clock (C).
 Then, the 8-bit Electronic Signature, stored in the memory, is shifted out on Serial Data Output (Q), each bit being shifted out during the falling edge of Serial Clock (C).

-The Release from Deep Power-down and Read Electronic Signature (RES) instruction is terminated by driving Chip Select (\overline{S}) High after the Electronic Signature has been read at least once.
-Sending additional clock cycles on Serial Clock (C), while Chip Select (\overline{S}) is driven Low, cause the Electronic Signature to be output repeatedly.
+The Release from Deep Power-down and Read Electronic Signature (RES) instruction is terminated by driving Chip Select ( $\overline{S}$ ) High after the Electronic Signature has been read at least once.
+Sending additional clock cycles on Serial Clock (C), while Chip Select ( $\overline{S}$ ) is driven Low, cause the Electronic Signature to be output repeatedly.